NithiumDevelopment/OrionLib/README.md

 Java MySQL library.

 ## Install dependency
-Use the latest commit id.
+Recommeded to use the latest commit id.

 Gradle:
 ```gradle
 	dependencyResolutionManagement {